Mould and condensation

 Treating mould

 You should always aim to treat and remove any mould early, as it's easier to remove before it turns black.
-Once treated:
+You can buy mould treatment in shops or use natural mould removal methods.

-• Paint over the discoloured area with an over-the-counter fungicidal product
+• Paint over the discoloured area with a fungicidal paint.

 • Dry-clean mildewed clothes and shampoo mouldy carpets.